-- you made the contributions more than 28 days after the end of the month in which you turned 75 years old - you were under 18 years old on 30 June 2022 and you did not receive any income from activities that resulted in you being treated as an employee for the purposes of the superannuation guarantee law or from you carrying on a business - either of the following applied to you - you made a contribution that was attributable, either in whole or in part, to a capital gain that you made, and - you chose to apply the small business capital gains tax retirement exemption to all or part of that capital gain, and - you were under 55 years old just before you made that choice, or - the contribution was attributable, either in whole or in part, to a capital gain, and - a company or trust chose to apply the small business capital gains tax retirement exemption to all or part of that capital gain, and - you were under 55 years old just before the contribution was made - you did not provide your superannuation fund or RSA provider with a valid notice of intent to claim a deduction in the approved form - you made contributions to a superannuation fund or RSA provider that are attributable to the following super housing measures - downsizer contributions - re-contributions of amounts released under the First home super saver (FHSS) scheme, or - you provided your superannuation fund or RSA provider with a valid notice of intent to claim a deduction in the approved form but you have not received an acknowledgment of this notice from your superannuation fund or RSA provider.
+- your personal superannuation contributions were not received by your superannuation fund or RSA provider before 1 July 2023 - contributions received by the superannuation fund or RSA provider after 30 June 2023 can only be claimed as a deduction in 2023-24, even if you took steps (such as posting a cheque, or initiating a direct debit) prior to 30 June 2023 - you made the contributions more than 28 days after the end of the month in which you turned 75 years old - you were under 18 years old on 30 June 2023 and you did not receive any income from activities that resulted in you being treated as an employee for the purposes of the superannuation guarantee law or from you carrying on a business - either of the following applied to you - you made a contribution that was attributable, either in whole or in part, to a capital gain that you made, and - you chose to apply the small business capital gains tax retirement exemption to all or part of that capital gain, and

+- you were under 55 years old just before you made that choice, or - the contribution was attributable, either in whole or in part, to a capital gain, and - a company or trust chose to apply the small business capital gains tax retirement exemption to all or part of that capital gain, and - you were under 55 years old just before the contribution was made - you did not provide your superannuation fund or RSA provider with a valid notice of intent to claim a deduction in the approved form - you made contributions to a superannuation fund or RSA provider that are attributable to the following super housing measures - downsizer contributions - re-contributions of amounts released under the First home super saver (FHSS) scheme, or - you provided your superannuation fund or RSA provider with a valid notice of intent to claim a deduction in the approved form but you have not received an acknowledgment of this notice from your superannuation fund or RSA provider.

 You may be entitled to a super co-contribution for your personal contributions that you do not claim as a tax deduction.
-Do not include any amount at this item for the purpose of asking us for a super cocontribution.
+Do not include any amount at this item for the purpose of asking us for a super co-contribution.
 We calculate this automatically from information reported by your superannuation fund or RSA provider and from other items on your tax return.
 For more information, see Superannuation contribution caps and government super contributions.